Live Sports Betting Odds

 • Detroit Lions -2.5 (-110)

-In this case, the Lions are favored by 2.5 points, so that means they would have to win by 3 points or more to cover the spread.
-If the Giants keep the margin to 2 points or fewer — or win the game outright — then the spread is covered on that side.
+The Lions are favored by 2.5 points in this scenario, meaning they must win by at least 3 points to cover the spread.
+On the other hand, if the Giants keep the margin to 2 points or less, or even win the game, they would cover the spread.

 Totals (over/under) betting

-The totals bet attracts plenty of betting action for team sports.
-It revolves around the total combined points that will be scored in the contest.
+The totals bet is popular for team sports and involves predicting the total number of points that will be scored in the game.

-Oddsmakers will set a benchmark number, and bettors then decide if they think the total points will be over or under that amount.
-For low-scoring sports, like MLB and NHL, the totals will mostly be in single digits, such as 5.5 or 8.5.
+Oddsmakers set a benchmark number for bettors to predict if the total points scored will be higher or lower than that figure.
+In sports like MLB and NHL, which tend to have lower scores, the totals are usually single digits, such as 5.5 or 8.5.

-Football goes into the double digits, like 39.5 or 52.5, while basketball is in triple digits, for instance, 192.5 or 211.5.
-Here’s what the over/under part of an NBA odds listing looks like at online sportsbooks and apps:
+Football scores frequently reach numbers in the double digits, such as 39.5 or 52.5, while basketball scores typically go into the triple digits, like 192.5 or 211.5.
+This is how the over/under section of an NBA odds listing looks on online sportsbooks and apps.

 • Over 204.5 (-110)